 Waymo is getting really serious about getting autonomous cars on the road.
 That means that, sooner than we thought, Waymo will also have to figure out driverless car insurance.

 Here are a few ways we predict Waymo will change car insurance as we know it today.

 As Waymo rises, the cost of liability insurance will go down.

 Liability car insurance covers damages to another person resulting from an accident you cause.
 But what if a computer-controlled car causes the crash?

 In 2016, a Google driverless car made headlines when it collided — very slowly — with a bus.
 The car software thought the bus would yield, but it didn’t.
 No one was hurt.
 “In this case, we clearly bear some responsibility, because if our car hadn’t moved there wouldn’t have been a collision,” Google’s report stated.

-The other effect would be that the burden of liability would shift from drivers and car owners to the self-driving car manufacturers because the cars’ safety will be dependent on its programming, not on a person manually controlling it.
-Liability is costly and with that expense being handled by the manufacturer instead of the driver, that translates into auto insurance savings.
+As incidents like this one become common, the burden of liability will likely shift from drivers and car owners to the driverless car manufacturers, because the car’s safety will be dependent on its programming, not on a person manually controlling it.
+Liability is costly, and this translates into auto insurance savings.